hazelcast/hazelcast-jet/site/docs/tutorials/python.md

 ## 5. Apply the Python Function to a Jet Pipeline

 This code generates a stream of numbers and lets Python take their square roots.
-Make sure to set the right path in the `setHandlerFile`
+Make sure to set the right path in the `.setBaseDir` line:
-line:

 ```java
 package org.example;